Distracted Driving Accident Statistics in Las Vegas

 Distracted driving is a major contributor to car accidents in Clark County.
 Reckless and negligent drivers engage in distracted driving because they think they can safely multitask.
 This is never the case.
 It is impossible for drivers to dedicate 100% of their attention to the road when they are using a mobile device, eating, drinking, or distracted in any way.
 According to the National Highway Traffic Safety Administration, 3,166 people died from distracted driving in 2017.
-Texting and driving is one of the most dangerous forms of distracted driving.
+Texting and driving are one of the most dangerous forms of distracted driving.
+If you were injured by a driver who was distracted, you may be eligible for compensation.
+Contact a Las Vegas Car Accident attorney to schedule a free consultation and get more information on how you can get the compensation you deserve.

 Las Vegas Drinking and Driving Accident Facts